Academic Health Department

 • Increasing support for participatory research on health issues in Douglas County

-• Supporting the implementation and evaluation of Douglas County’s first community health plan, Roadmap to a Healthier Douglas County (PDF), and working on the second community health plan.
+• Supporting the implementation and evaluation of Douglas County’s first community health plan, Roadmap to a Healthier Douglas County (PDF), and working on the third community health plan.

 • Connect staff and students to meaningful learning and professional development opportunities